vduzh/rest-api-pg/README.md

 - Separate endpoints `/runners/{id}/detail` - violates "one resource = one URL" principle
 - Accept header was chosen as the more correct approach

+**Implementation note**:
+- In OpenAPI 3.x, `Accept` header is **NOT** defined as a parameter
+- Instead, it's defined implicitly through `responses.content` keys
+- Swagger UI automatically generates a "Media type" dropdown in the Responses section
+- See [Content Negotiation](#-content-negotiation) section for detailed usage

 ---

 ## 📐 Media Types Convention